 Are you in the market for some hiking boots?
 Here is a fantastic in-depth look at the Best Wide Toe Box Shoes For Hiking by my friends at VeraVise WOW Travel.

-Places to Shower
+Where to Shower in Iceland

 The nice thing about planning your own trip is you can save a lot of money.
 Again you can pitch a tent anywhere on public land.
-Of course you won't have a washroom or shower.
+Of course, you won't have a washroom or shower.

 All towns have swimming pools where you can have a shower and swim for cheap.
 There is some etiquette in regards to using the swimming pool facilities.
-This great video gives you a humorous look at the pool etiquette.
+This great video gives you a humorous look at pool etiquette.

-Where to Get Water
+Where to Get Water in Iceland

 It is always a good idea to check the local weather and road conditions regularly.
 Here's a great link to keep you up to date: Road Conditions and Weather